korrawe/harp/README.md

 ## Updates

-- June 20, 2023: Initial release with preprocessed data.
+- June 20, 2023: Initial release with sample preprocessed data.
 - July 3, 2023: How to process new video.
+Added all preprocessed data from subject one.

 # Running the code
 ## Dependencies